Destroyeur6315/api_flask/README.md

 <br>

-2. If you want to test the first endpoint */items*, you can click on.
-You should see that on your screen :
+2. If you want to test the first endpoint */items*, you can click on the endpoint.
+You should see the following on your screen:

 <br>